rolandcsosz/Server-Tracker-Telegram-Bot/README.md

 # Server Monitoring Telegram Bot
-**A self-hosted service application to inform the user via Telegram API about status changes of process or running services on a home server.**
+**A self-hosted .NET based service application to inform the user via Telegram API about status changes of process or running services on a home server.**

 ## Features